Tyco/Taiyo Turbo Hopper (1986)

 Enter Taiyo, a company that had been producing quite small but often nice-quality R/C toys since 1975.

 By copying the template of a basic but successful Tamiya buggy and pinching the use of the word “Hopper” (which Tamiya had first invented for use on their massively popular, insect-inspired “Grasshopper” 1/10 scale R/C buggy) but making everything smaller and cheaper (1/16 scale), and without the need for hours of assembly… Taiyo landed on one of the true hit toys of the decade – the Taiyo Jet Hopper.

 Here was an R/C buggy that looked the part, would gladly tear across the lawn or over mum’s garden, yet could be enjoyed straight out of the box.
-It was very popular, and soon caught the attention of US toy giant Tyco – who licensed the buggy for release as the Tyco/Taiyo Turbo Hopper.
+It was very popular and soon caught the attention of US toy giant Tyco – who licensed the buggy for release as the Tyco/Taiyo Turbo Hopper the following year.

-(To learn more about Models, Releases and Variants, please read this page)
+(To learn more about the breakdown of Models, Releases and Variants, please read this page)

 Aside from it’s off-road ability, one of the big draw-cards was clearly the “Turbo” function – found by pushing the forward/reverse lever on the transmitter past a little notch and all the way up for maximum speed.